calebgibbs/all-vege/README.md

 # all-vege
-To run this project; create a data base called 'all_vege' and import the all_vege.sql file.
+To run this project; create a data base called 'all_vege' and import the all_vege.sql file and install everything with composer.

 The users accounts all have the same password of 'password' (all lowercase)
 the admin account email is: admin@test.com